 When a message is read on a channel or pattern with a message handler, the message dictionary is created and passed to the message handler.
-In this case, a None value is returned from get_message() since the message was already handled.
+In this case, a None value is returned from get\message() since the message was already handled.

 '''

 def my_handler(message):

 print('MY HANDLER: ', message['data'])

+. . .

 await p.subscribe({'my-channel': my_handler})

 read the subscribe confirmation message

 await p.get_message()

 {'pattern': None, 'type': 'subscribe', 'channel': 'my-channel', 'data': 1L}

 await r.publish('my-channel', 'awesome data')

-1

 for the message handler to work, we need tell the instance to read data.

 this can be done in several ways (read more below). we'll just use

 the familiar get_message() function for now

 await message = p.get_message()

-'MY HANDLER: awesome data'
+MY HANDLER: awesome data

 note here that the my_handler callback printed the string above.

+'message' is None because the message was handled by our handler.

+print (message)

+None

 '''